NATO soldiers injured in Kosovo clashes with Serb protesters | Law-Order

 Around 25 NATO peacekeeping soldiers defending three town halls in northern Kosovo were injured in clashes with Serb protesters on Monday, while Serbia's president put the army on the highest level of combat alert.
 KFOR, the NATO-led peacekeeping mission to Kosovo, condemned the violence.

 "While countering the most active fringes of the crowd, several soldiers of the Italian and Hungarian KFOR contingent were the subject of unprovoked attacks and sustained trauma wounds with fractures and burns due to the explosion of incendiary devices," it said in a statement.
-Serbia's RTS state TV quoted its defence ministry as saying two Serb were injured in clashes.
+Hungary's defense minister Kristof Szalay-Bobrovniczky said that 7 Hungarian soldiers were seriously injured and that they will be taken to Hungary for treatment.
+He said 20 soldiers were injured.
+Italian soldiers were also injured in clashes.

 Kosovo President Vjosa Osmani accused Serbian counterpart Aleksandar Vucic of destabilising Kosovo.
 "Serb illegal structures turned into criminal gangs have attacked Kosovo police, KFOR (peacekeeping) officers & journalists.
 Those who carry out Vucic's orders to destabilise the north of Kosovo, must face justice," Osmani tweeted.